lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 All delegates should please attend one of these identical sessions.
 One of them will be recorded and made available.

 | **Contents of the Kick-Off Info Sessions:**
-| - set delegate expectations regarding the DC2 data set and the RSP's tools
-| - alert delegates to potential hazards with the shared-risk RSP in development
+| - an overview of Data Preview 0
-| - present instructions for managing accounts in the RSP and Community Forum
+| - RSP and Community Forum accounts
-| - provide expectations and guidelines for participating in DP0
-| - explain the delegate assemblies and motivate attendance
+| - RSP hazards and delegate expectations
-| - give an overview of the resources available to delegates
-| - review how delegates report issues and get support
+| - resources and support for delegates
 | - time for question and answer

 | **Dates and Times:** (all times are US Pacific Daylight Time)